Sogni-AI/sogni-client/README.md

 // You can get list of available models any time from `client.projects.availableModels`
 ```
 **Important Note:**
-- This sample assume you are using ESM modules, if not you need to wrap `await` calls in async function.
+- This sample assume you are using ESM modules, if you are using plain JavaScript you will need to wrap `await` calls in an async function.
 - Sogni is currently in Testnet phase, so you need to provide Base Sepolia network URL.
 - `appId` must be unique string, UUID is recommended.
 It is used to identify your application.
 - Only one connection per `appId` is allowed.
 If you try to connect with the same `appId` multiple times, the previous connection will be closed.

 ## Usage
-After calling `login` method, client will establish WebSocket connection to Sogni Supernet.
-Within short period of time
+After calling `login` method, the client will establish a WebSocket connection to Sogni Supernet.
+Within a short period of time the
 client will receive current balance and list of available models.
-After this you can start using client to generate images.
+After this you can start using the client to generate images.

 ### Creating project
 ```javascript